Vix.cpp v2.7.0 is here Read the blog

 Create inside another directory

-Use -d or --dir to choose the base directory where the project should be created:
+Use -d or --dir to choose the base directory:

 bash